carj/pyPreservica/docs/index.rst

     A map of descriptive metadata attached to the entity.

-    The key of the map is the metadata identifier used to retrive the metadata document and the value is the schema URI
+    The key of the map is the metadata identifier used to retrieve the metadata document and the value is the schema URI

     .. py:attribute:: entity_type